HubRise/website/content/apps/lightspeed-restaurant/en/food-ordering-platforms.md

   description: Integrating Lightspeed Restaurant with food ordering platforms requires you to specify particular ref codes in the configuration page of the delivery platform bridge.
 ---

-To connect Lightspeed Restaurant to Deliveroo, Uber Eats, or Just Eat, use the configuration parameters provided below.
+To connect Lightspeed Restaurant to food ordering and delivery platforms, including Deliveroo, Uber Eats, or Just Eat, use the configuration parameters provided below.

-By convention, Lightspeed support team uses these predefined codes when they set up the integration.
-If you configure the Lightspeed back office autonomously, we recommend that you use the same codes, as this simplifies troubleshooting.
+By convention, Lightspeed support team uses predefined ref codes provided when asked to set up the integration for HubRise and one of the platforms channels.
+If you configure the Lightspeed back office autonomously, we recommend that you use the same ref codes, as this simplifies troubleshooting.

 For detailed instructions on how to create ref codes in the Lightspeed back office, see [Creating Ref Codes](/apps/lightspeed-restaurant/faqs/create-ref-codes).

 ---

-**IMPORTANT NOTE:** These codes must be present in your Lightspeed back office and must be included in the configuration page of the food platform bridge.
+**IMPORTANT NOTE:** These ref codes must be present in your Lightspeed back office and must be included in the configuration page of the HubRise food delivery and ordering platform bridge.

 ---